zuplo/docs/docs/articles/api-key-api.md

 # Zuplo API Key Service

-Zuplo runs a globally distributed API Key management service that scales to handle millions of daily key validation requests while maintaining low latency from any region around the world.
+Zuplo runs a globally distributed API Key management service that scales to handle billions of daily key validation requests while maintaining low latency from any region around the world.

 The Zuplo API Key service is the backend that handles management of API keys and related data as well as key validation when using the API Key Authentication policy in your Zuplo API Gateway.
 This service can be managed through the Zuplo Portal (coming soon) or directly using the API.